 Make a deposit and wrap things up

 After filling out all the forms and signing them you are to sit in front of a webcam to have your picture taken at 3,2,1,……smile.
 Next, you are asked to make a minimum deposit of 2000 pesos.
-You receive a copy of the deposit slip and there it is your account number.
+You receive a copy of the deposit slip and there is your account number.
 After 5 working days, you can collect your ATM card.

-Due to international money laundry rules and agreements, there are strict rules on over the counter cash deposits.
+Due to international money laundry rules and agreements, there are strict rules on over-the-counter cash deposits.
 And because every country might have its’s own rules it is my advice to you to ask how much cash money you can deposit over which period.

 Putting all your eggs in the basket of a Filipino bank account might not be a wise idea when your situation is about to change it might be hard to take money out of the account and out of the country due to international money laws but mostly due to the laws of the Central Bank of the Philippines.